-Cash and short term deposits in the balance sheet
+Cash and short term deposits

-Cash and short term deposits comprise of cash at bank and short term deposits with an original maturity of three months or less.
+Cash and short term deposits comprise cash at bank and short-term deposits with an original maturity of three months or less.

-For the purposes of the Statement of Cash Flows, cash and cash equivalents consist of cash and cash short term deposits as defined above, net of outstanding bank overdrafts.
+For the purposes of the Statement of Cash Flows, Cash and short term deposits consist of Cash and short term deposits as defined above, net of outstanding bank overdrafts.